NWSpitfire/AP121-OpenWRT-Install/README.md

 2: Install PuTTY & TFTPD64

-3: Disconnect all networks from Computer, go to network settings and set the network adapters IP Address to Static IP 192.168.1.10.
+3: Disconnect all networks & network cables from the Computer, go to network settings and set the main ethernet network adapters' IP Address to **Static IP 192.168.1.10**, with a **subnet of 255.255.255.0**.

+4: Run TFTPD64. **It is __Vital__ that you run TFTPD64 in administrator mode, to do this __Right Click__ on the TFTPD64 icon and select __Run As Administrator__, accepting any security prompts that will pop up.**

+###### NOTE: If you do not run TFTPD64 in administrator mode, the TFTP server will be detected by the Aerohive successfully, but it __Will Not__ transfer the file.
+Instead it will either throw a bad checksum error, or it will sit retrying the connection until it eventually times out with a timeout error.
+I can only assume this is because TFTPD64 does not have permission to read the .bin file in Documents without administrator privileges?

-4: Open TFTPD64, go to settings and set "Bind TFTP to this Address" to 192.168.1.10 (the box is a dropdown menu).
+5: In TFTPD64, go to settings and set "Bind TFTP to this Address" to 192.168.1.10 (the box is a dropdown menu).

-5: Create a folder in documents called OpenWRT, place the OpenWRT Firmware image inside this folder.
+6: Create a folder in documents called OpenWRT, place the OpenWRT Firmware image inside this folder.
 Then, in TFTPD64 set the "Current Directory" to the OpenWRT Folder in Documents.

-6: Plug in your RJ45 - USB console cable to your PC's USB Port and identify the COM Port its using(for example mine was using COM6 - you can use device manager for this)
+7: Plug in your RJ45 - USB console cable to your PC's USB Port and identify the COM Port its using(for example mine was using COM6 - you can use device manager for this)

-7: Plug one end of the RJ45 Network cable into the ETH0 on the AP121, and the other into your PC's Network Port.
+8: Plug one end of the RJ45 Network cable into the ETH0 on the AP121, and the other into your PC's Network Port.

-8: Plug the RJ45 console cable into the CONSOLE port on the AP121.
+9: Plug the RJ45 console cable into the CONSOLE port on the AP121.

-9: Launch PuTTY and select Serial, input your COM port (ie COM6) and ensure the Baud rate is set to 9600.
+10: Launch PuTTY and select Serial, input your COM port (ie COM6) and ensure the Baud rate is set to 9600.
 Press start and Click the blank window to ensure its highlighted.

-10: Plug the DC Jack into the 12v plug on the AP121, but do not turn on yet.
+11: Plug the DC Jack into the 12v plug on the AP121, but do not turn on yet.

 ## Software Setup;